rahulpokharna/AutoCamera/README.md

 ### Major Files
-The main files in use will be imageManip.py, to interpret and modify images, currently just to aggregate the brightest pixel over all images passed to it.
+The main files in use will be imageManip.py, pause.py, and automate.py.
+The first file is used to interpret and modify images, currently just to aggregate the brightest or drakest pixel over all images passed to it.
+The next file is just to hold the function until, which makes the program pause until a certain time.
+The final file does the automation to wait until sunrise, and then take a large series of images to capture the sunrise, starting from 30 minutes before to a few minutes after, to try to capture the best images.